ckormanyos/real-time-cpp/examples/chapter16_08/readme.md

 The random noise subcircuit can be observed in the central right portion of the breadboard.
-The 12V supply stems from a classic LM7812 voltage regulator, from which TTL +5V is also derived for theMCU and logic power rail.
+The 12V supply stems from a classic LM7812 voltage regulator, from which TTL +5V is also derived for the MCU and logic power rail.

 The target hardware is shown in the image below.
 In this image, the system has accumulated a few hundred pseudo-random prime